 Treatment for Severe Varicose Veins

-In this procedure, your physician will insert a thin tube (radiofrequency catheter) into an enlarged vein and heat the tip of the catheter using radiofrequency energy.
+In this procedure, which is called radiofrequency ablation, your physician will insert a thin tube (radiofrequency catheter) into an enlarged vein and heat the tip of the catheter using radiofrequency energy.
 This heat destroys the diseased vein by inducing it to collapse and subsequently close and is performed along the length of the diseased vein in a step-wise fashion.
 This is performed under local anesthesia using ultrasound guidance with minimal discomfort to the patient.

 VenaSeal™ Closure System